 While I understood the phrase and could easily see the validity, I had a hard time viewing words as less than.
 After all, words of affirmation is my love language, I have built an entire business based on the power of the written word, and I enjoy perusing writing and grammar forums for fun.

 But you have to pick the right words.
 Words that show.

-If you would rather learn how to write the career summary through watching a video tutorial, check out my YouTube tutorial on this topic.
+If you would rather learn how to show, don’t tell in resume writing through watching a video tutorial, check out my YouTube tutorial on this topic.

 The number one mistake is people merely stating they possess a certain quality.
 This is telling.
 Saying you possess a specific ideal characteristic is meaningless.

 I can tell you I am funny; I can even tell you that when I taught English, at least one person laughed in every single one of my classes every day.
 But what does that mean to you?
 You are reading my little blog here, and I have not said anything funny, so that is not a characteristic you would attribute to me.

 However, you may say I love writing with sentence introductions, I like to set the stage before I deliver the content, and I am not the most concise when I write because these are things you may have noticed through reading my writing.

 So stop telling your prospective employer how awesome you are and start showing.

 How to Turn Telling Statements Into Showing Statements

 Speaking of showing, let me show you what I mean.